Skip to content

 What language is European Portuguese?

-European Portuguese is a dialect of Portuguese.
+European Portuguese is a dialect of the Portuguese language.

 Which region is European Portuguese associated with?